-Within 3 years of launch in the UK, the device had been used in at least 2 million patients and was available in all hospitals.
+Within three years of launch in the UK, the device had been used in at least 2 million patients and was available in all hospitals.

-In 1992, the laryngeal mask was approved for sale and sold in Australia, New Zealand, South Korea, Hong Kong, Taiwan, Malaysia, India, and the United States.
+In 1992, the laryngeal mask was approved for sale in Australia, New Zealand, South Korea, Hong Kong, Taiwan, Malaysia, India, and the United States.

-The anesthesia community had been calling for guidelines for practice and in 1992 the American Society of Anesthesiologists (ASA) commissioned a task force to establish practical guidelines for handling difficult airway situations.
+The anesthesia community had been calling for guidelines for practice.
+In 1992, the American Society of Anesthesiologists (ASA) commissioned a task force to establish practical procedures for handling difficult airway situations.

 The American Society of Anesthesiologists’ Algorithm for Difficult Airways was published in 1993 and highlighted an early attempt at laryngeal mask insertion if mask ventilation was not adequate.

-Between 1989 and 2000, a variety of specialized laryngeal masks were released including the flexible airway laryngeal air mask (1990), fastrach laryngeal air mask (1997), airway unique laryngeal air mask (1997), and proseal airway laryngeal mask ( 2000), all offered by the laryngeal mask company.
+Between 1989 and 2000, a variety of specialized laryngeal masks were released, including the flexible airway laryngeal air mask (1990), Fastrack laryngeal air mask (1997), airway unique laryngeal air mask (1997), and proseal airway laryngeal mask ( 2000), all offered by the laryngeal mask company.

 Classic Laryngeal Airway Mask

 The classic laryngeal mask airway consists of a tube with an inflatable mask.
-The entire appliance is latex free with a silicone edge.
-The mask is a flattened, pear-shaped inflatable armband with an open front.
+The entire appliance is latex-free with a silicone edge.
+The show is a flattened, pear-shaped inflatable armband with an open front.

-If positioned correctly, the opening covers the glottis and the proximal end faces the base of the tongue and the distal edge wedges against the upper esophageal sphincter, forming a seal.
+If positioned correctly, the opening covers the glottis, the proximal end faces the base of the tongue, and the distal edge wedges against the upper esophageal sphincter, forming a seal.

 The classic laryngeal mask airway is autoclavable and reusable.
-Its total use has been estimated at approximately 200 million patient uses since its introduction into clinical practice.
+Its full use has been estimated at approximately 200 million patient services since its introduction into clinical practice.